Humberstoom History, Family Crest & Coats of Arms

 Early feudal rolls provided the king of the time a method of cataloguing holdings for taxation, but today they provide a glimpse into the wide surname spellings in use at that time.
 John de Hwnbre was listed in Warwickshire in 1305 and John Humbre was found in Cheshire in 1392.

 Early History of the Humberstoom family

-Another 251 words (18 lines of text) covering the years 160 and 1604 are included under the topic Early Humberstoom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Humberstoom research.
+Another 126 words (9 lines of text) covering the years 160 and 1604 are included under the topic Early Humberstoom History in all our PDF Extended History products and printed products wherever possible.

 Humberstoom Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Humber, Humbar, Humbor, Umber, Umbar, Umbor, Humbere, Humbore, Humbare, Humberston, Humbertson, Humberstone, Humberton, Humbertown, Humberstown, Humbletown, Humbleston, Humblestown and many more.

 Early Notables of the Humberstoom family (pre 1700)